ankishb/ml-toolbox/tutorials/ml-short-notes.md

 - False positive Rate: Fraction of actual negatives wrongly predicted as positive FP/(TN+FP)**2nd Row**
 - ROC: Plot of TPR vs FPR for all possible value of threshold, also called area under operaring point
 - AUC of 0.5, means close to random.

+## which is more important among type-1 and type-2
+A Type I error, on the other hand, is an error in every sense of the word.
+A conclusion is drawn that the null hypothesis is false when, in fact, it is true.
+Therefore, Type I errors are generally considered more serious than Type II errors.
+The probability of a Type I error (α) is called the significance level and is set by the experimenter.
+There is a tradeoff between Type I and Type II errors.
+The more an experimenter protects himself or herself against Type I errors by choosing a low level, the greater the chance of a Type II error.
+Requiring very strong evidence to reject the null hypothesis makes it very unlikely that a true null hypothesis will be rejected.
+However, it increases the chance that a false null hypothesis will not be rejected, thus lowering power.
+The Type I error rate is almost always set at .05 or at .01, the latter being more conservative since it requires stronger evidence to reject the null hypothesis at the .01 level then at the .05 level.

+### Look at the Potential Consequences

+Since there's not a clear rule of thumb about whether Type 1 or Type 2 errors are worse, our best option when using data to test a hypothesis is to look very carefully at the fallout that might follow both kinds of errors.
+Several experts suggest using a table like the one below to detail the consequences for a Type 1 and a Type 2 error in your particular analysis.
+Null    Type 1 Error: H0 true, but rejected     Type 2 Error: H0 false, but not rejected Medicine A does not relieve Condition B.    Medicine A does not relieve Condition B, but is not eliminated as a treatment option.
+Medicine A relieves Condition B, but is eliminated as a treatment option.
+Consequences    Patients with Condition B who receive Medicine A get no relief.
+They may experience worsening condition and/or side effects, up to and including death.
+Litigation possible.
+A viable treatment remains unavailable to patients with Condition B. Development costs are lost.
+Profit potential is eliminated.

+Whatever your analysis involves, understanding the difference between Type 1 and Type 2 errors, and considering and mitigating their respective risks as appropriate, is always wise.
+For each type of error, make sure you've answered this question: "What's the worst that could happen?"

 ## imp stuff
 - `Sensitivity`: In simple terms, the proportion of patients that were identified correctly to have the disease (i.e. True Positive) upon the total number of patients who actually have the disease is called as Sensitivity or Recall.